RoshiniGella/codtech-task1/README.md

 ![4sc](https://github.com/user-attachments/assets/843c7f58-f915-4636-8085-9a3a8d51b53d)
 objective:
 To create an engaging and interactive quiz application that enables users to test their knowledge on various topics, offering a seamless and visually appealing experience.
 The application should be user-friendly, responsive, and include features for tracking performance and providing feedback.

-Key Activities:
-1. Planning and Design
+    Key Activities:1.
+Planning and Design
    - Define the purpose and scope of the quiz application.
    - Create wireframes or prototypes to design the user interface.
    - Plan user flow (e.g., quiz start, question navigation, scoring, feedback).